tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is EMPTY; COMPLIANT if the value of dc:type is a term name in the DCMI Type Vocabulary (see bdq:sourceAuthority); otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is bdq:Empty; COMPLIANT if the value of dc:type is a term name in the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 ### Information Elements